 Artificial Intelligence comes to the forefront

-In 2020, there will be a significant increase in the use of artificial intelligence.
+In 2020, there has been a significant increase in the use of artificial intelligence.
 From energy savings, to pattern detection during server or network hardware failures, AI can be used to solve problems long before they occur.
 Thanks to AI, data centers can learn from previous trends and more efficiently distribute workloads during peak periods.

 AI also helps organizations address skills shortages.
-Gartner predicts that, by 2020, deficiencies in infrastructure and work skills will cause substantial business disruptions in 75% of organizations.
+Gartner predicts that deficiencies in infrastructure and work skills will cause substantial business disruptions in 75% of organizations.
 AI will play a significant role in automating many of the tasks that require hours of manpower today.
 AI-based services and solutions will be delivered using cloud technology.
-According to Gartner forecasts, more than 30% of data centers that are not currently ready to implement AI technology will cease to be profitable in 2020, as they will be incapable of operating under the new technology standards.

 Projections for 2025 indicate that the top ten use cases for AI will generate over $48 billion globally.
 AI will affect nearly every industry, from social media to healthcare to cybersecurity.
 Revenue from AI image classification and recognition alone is expected to top $8 billion.

 "Write once - run anywhere."
 Organizations are quickly getting on board with this principle of containers.